Graph-COM/xgdl/README.md

     <a> <img alt="License" src="https://img.shields.io/badge/Under%20Review-blue"> </a>
 </p>

-XGDL is an explainability library for scientific tasks using geometric deep learning.
+``xgdl`` is an explainability library for scientific tasks using geometric deep learning.
 (The interface is in a state of ongoing enhancement.)
 ______________________________________________________________________
 ## Features
 - The implementation of 13 methods including self-interpretable (inherent) and post-hoc methods